kazz91/wordpress/README.md

 # wordpress
-Códigos em Python para alterações no Wordpress
+Python codes for modifications in WordPress